Piercing Needles vs Piercing Gun: Which Is Safer?

 Piercing Babies and Children

-You'll find that children do not have as much of a reaction with having their ears pierced with needles than they do when they have them pierced with the gun.
-The needle is quick and pretty painless without a loud noise to startle them to jump.
+- You'll find that children do not have as much of a reaction with having their ears pierced with needles as they do when they have them pierced with the gun since the needle is quick and painless and there's no loud, startling noise.